 Realty Exchange Corporation has been a leader in the effort to have all qualified escrow accounts placed in FDIC insured banks in segregated escrow accounts in the Exchanger’s name and tax identification number.

-The security and safety of exchange escrow funds is the first priority of Realty Exchange Corporation.
-Therefore we have established the AlwaysSafeTM escrow security system.
+The security and safety of exchange escrow funds are the first priority of Realty Exchange Corporation.
+Our AlwaysSafe™ escrow security system is

 Realty Exchange Corporation: